-Sandstorm Gold Trades At Significant Discount To SOTP With Multiple Catalysts
+Sandstorm Gold Trades At A Significant Discount To SOTP With Multiple Catalysts

 5. Adjusted EV:

 a.
-Market cap at $3.70 * 188 million shares equals $695 million
+Market cap at $3.70 * 188 million shares equals $695 million.

 b.
 Less Value of Non-Incoming Producing Assets ($314 million) = $381 million of adjusted enterprise value.